 - sockets that do not work, have burn marks on them or feel hot

-Faulty gas appliances or pipework in your home can cause gas leaks and fire risks.
+Faulty gas appliances or pipework in your home can cause gas leaks, fire risks and carbon monoxide poisoning.

-Contact your landlord if you're worried about gas cookers or fires, gas leaks or carbon monoxide poisoning.
+Contact your landlord if you're worried about gas safety in your home.

 Furniture fire safety

-When you rent a furnished property, any upholstered furniture such as sofas, cushions and mattresses must meet fire safety standards.
+Any upholstered furniture your landlord provides, such as sofas, cushions and mattresses, must have a label to show that it meets fire safety standards.